Reformulation of Einstein equations in the Fully Constrained Formulation: local-uniqueness, post-Newtonian expansion and initial data: Computation of stationary spacetime initial data

 \subsection{Comparison with results in the xCFC formulation}

 By xCFC formulation we mean imposing CFC condition with the decomposition considered in Eq.~\eqref{eq:hatA} and modifications presented in \cite{cordero2009improved} (where the auxiliary variables $V^i$ and $\dot{X}^i$ were not introduced).
 In this subsection we impose $h^{ij}=0$, so we can compare our results with the ones obtained with this xCFC formulation, that can be seen as an approximation to the FCF, except in the spherically symmetric case, where the xCFC formulation is exact (see \cite{cordero2011maximal}).
 Then, we will compare the numerical solution of Eqs.~\eqref{eq:X}--\eqref{eq:dX} imposing $h^{ij}=0$ to the resulting one using the original xCFC formulation.
 Indeed, it is convenient to solve an elliptic equation for $(N\psi^2-1)$ instead of $N\psi^2$, because $(N\psi^2-1)=\OO(c^{-4})$ in PNE.
 Therefore, the elliptic equations for $X^i$ and $\psi$ are the same as in the xCFC case, and the main differences in our proposal are: (i) we compute $N$ from the elliptic equation for $(N\psi^2 -1)$, derived from Eq.~\eqref{eq:N}; (ii) the shift vector is obtained once $V^i$ is known; and (iii) the elliptic equation for $\dot X^i$ was not considered in the original xCFC formulation.
+In Figure \ref{im:Npsicomp3D} we check that the radial profile of $(N\psi^2-1)\sim\OO(c^{-4})$ decreases much faster than $(N-1)\sim\OO(c^{-2})$ and $(\psi-1)\sim\OO(c^{-2})$; for example, at $r=10^2$, $(N\psi^2-1)$ is 100 times smaller than the other two quantities.\\